ENGLAND'S

 THE LOWDOWN.

 POGO CAFÉ is a fucking rad place.
 All vegan, mostly organic, and most of the food is prepared on the premises.
 Most of the kids that work there are dedicated squatter-types with an anarchist-bent, and seem to love bikes and alternative culture.
 If you are ever in London you gotta go to this place.
 Prices are fucking totally good and the food is amazing, especially the cakes and cupcakes.
-Yeah, what a blast.
+Yeah, WAYNE.

 Wayne is one stand up motherfucker.
 Irish as the day is long.
 Barred For Life.
 Squatter.
 Amazing guy.
 He works all day as a messenger then comes home and cooks at POGO.
 Wayne was handed the torch to set up the shoot in London and managed to organize it in just a few weeks.
-In fact, most of my European helpers were able to do amazing things with very little time, and Wayne showed us the light rather quickly.
+In fact, most of my European helpers were able to do amazing things with very little time, and Wayne showed us the light rather quickly.Giving us his room for two nights, hooking us up with free vegan food, and providing space on a

 THE CITY.

 Okay, even with a common language I still had difficulty doing a lot of things.
 I had a “LONDON UNDERGROUND” guide that should have made traveling a snap, but it didn’t always, but that was fine.
 Not all cities are easy to navigate.
 Over the course of two evenings Audrey and I managed to find our way to some of the more popular tourist sites, get a bit lost, and then find our way to an overpriced eatery even though POGO had us on its dole.
 I have heard the “when in Rome” saying but never the “when in London” version.
-But we did what we had to and made it happen.
+But we did what we had to and made it happen.Of note, even though London is a rather culturally diverse spot on the planet, um, if you look weird on your own accord you might just get fucked with like we did.
+Both nights in town found Audrey and myself on the catching end of some downright fucked up commentary from rather

 THE SHOOT

 Between the number of social networking sites that I use to track down barred individuals, I had compiled a list of about 20 folks in the London vicinity.
 I reached out to them early on, just before the trip over, and then again once I landed.
 Mind you, some of these people reached out to me first, and I was just returning the favor.
 Many had pleaded that I come to the UK, so I did.
 However, once the shoot was on only 5 dedicated individuals showed their faces and tattoo.
 But as I like to say now that I am some 70 days into my tour schedule, THIS BOOK IS ABOUT DEDICATED PEOPLE, NOT SLACKERS.
 So slackers found their way to the door simply by slacking.
 Dedicated people found their way to the shoot despite the desire to say, um, stay at home and drink beer.
 You know.
-I don’t have to tell you.
+I don’t have to tell you.Plagued with light difficulties, I managed to burn out two voltage converters inside 20 minutes.
+Running out of POGO at the speed of sound, I followed a trail of electronic stores to a full service shop and bought a converter capable of charging a fucking hospital and not burn out, and it cost me as much.
+Inside just a few hours of shooting abroad I spent a chunk of my travel budget on a

 Following my “OJ Simpson in a Hertz Rental Car Commerical from the 80’s” style hunt, find, and return the shoot went without incident.
 While I would like to offer a huge FUCK YOU to those of you that made it sound as though you would swim through shit to make it to a shoot if I made the effort to get to London.
 Yeah, FUCK YOU.